3D-Generalist: Self-Improving Vision-Language-Action Models for Crafting 3D Worlds

 Our scene-level VLM policy, used in \textit{\moduleb}, often omits smaller objects (e.g., books, plates, utensils) and focuses on larger and more defining environmental assets.
 In contrast, placing small assets requires a different design approach to ensure strong physical plausibility.
-To address this, we introduce \textit{\modulec}, which refines the environment by composing smaller assets with “receptacle objects” (e.g., shelves, tables, counters), closely mimicking the construction process of physically grounded environments.
-Additionally, \textit{\modulec} is equipped with physical plausibility verifiers applied prior to placement.
+To address this, we introduce \textit{\modulec}, which refines the environment by composing smaller assets with “receptacle objects” (e.g., shelves, tables, counters), closely mimicking the construction process of physically grounded environments. \textit{\modulec} is equipped with physical plausibility verifiers applied prior to placement.
 The system is inherently extensible, supporting custom plug-in verifiers such as physics engines or logic-based constraints.
 The process begins with GPT-4o determining whether a 3D asset qualifies as a ``receptacle object'' that can host smaller items.
 Once identified as a receptacle, we initiate an iterative process to place these smaller assets.
 Before the first round, we have a base object \(\mathcal{O}\) and a text prompt \(\mathcal{P}\) (``wooden office desk in a writer's home'').
 Below, we describe the process at the $k$-th round:

 \paragraph{Mesh-based Placeable Surface Detection.} We use a mesh-based surface detection approach to find valid surfaces on the receptacle object (or on previously placed items, allowing for stacking).
 See details in supplementary.
 We then render the receptacle object from a randomly sampled angle on a hemisphere, generating an image rendering.
 The camera angle is sampled at each round as that exposes different placeable surfaces across iterations.